RobinHankin/lorentz/inst/JOSS/paper.md

 # The ``lorentz`` package

 The ``lorentz`` package provides ``R``-centric functionality for Lorentz transforms.
-It deals with formal Lorentz boosts, converts between three-velocities and four-velocities, and provides computational support for the gyrogroup structure of relativistic three-velocity addition.
-The speed of light is one by default, but is user-settable and the classical limit is recovered by setting
+It deals with formal Lorentz boosts and converts between three-velocities and four-velocities.
+Computational support for the nonassociative and noncommutative gyrogroup structure of relativistic three-velocity addition is included.
+Some functionality for relativistic transformation of tensors of order two such as the stress-energy tensor is given, and examples are included.
+In the package, the speed of light is one by default, but is user-settable and the classical limit is recovered by setting $c=\infty$.
-$c=\infty$.
 Both passive and active transforms are implemented.

 An extensive heuristic vignette detailing package idiom is included.
 The package is used to execute a formal sweep through many